 - review material that is prerequisite to this course quickly so it does not slow you down.

-(See Assumed Background Knowledge on pages 2 & 3.
-Especially the section on nomenclature.) - be at class regularly and on time.
-(If you miss more than 10 per semester of classes in any course, you may be debarred from the final exam for that course.) - complete all pre class and pre-lab assignments before arriving in class. - keep up with course material. - if experiencing difficulties with course get help immediately. - catch up on missed material before the next class. - provide documentation for missed midterms or finals. - be aware of penalty for failing the lab component and not writing the final.
+- be at class regularly and on time. - complete all pre class and pre-lab assignments before arriving in class. - keep up with course material. - if experiencing difficulties with course get help immediately. - catch up on missed material before the next class. - provide documentation for missed midterms or finals.